SumoLogic/sumologic-documentation/docs/integrations/databases/oracle/logs-metrics.md

 description: Instructions for collecting logs for the Sumo Logic App for Oracle.
 ---

-This page provides instructions for configuring log and metric collection for the Sumo Logic App for Oracle.
+This section provides instructions for configuring log and metric collection for the Sumo Logic App for Oracle.

 ## Collection Process Overview